-Written operating instructions should be available for unloading Propylene Oxide from road tankers; tank containers, rail tank cars and ships as appropriate, and personnel involved must be fully trained in their use.
+Written operating instructions should be available for unloading Propylene Oxide from road tankers; tank containers, RTC and ships as appropriate, and personnel involved must be fully trained in their use.
 The instructions should recognise the specific hazards of Propylene Oxide, and ensure the correct operation of unloading equipment in both normal and emergency situations.